afjal4/Precipitation-in-Sierra-Nevada/README.md

   <img width="600" alt="Screenshot 2024-11-17 at 02 33 46" src="https://github.com/user-attachments/assets/12c7d003-1044-4749-8549-3c471a43c2ee">
 </p>

+Interestingly, vegetation comparison images, the vegetation is strongly linked with the elevation of the mountain range.
+After 120 years of erosion by increasing precipitation, the low-latitude area increase, hence

 -----
 A final interesting thing we can observe in the long term is how different migratory paths might change as the landscape changes.
 We use an algorithm inspired by the <b>A* Pathfinding Algorithm</b>, which is an extension of Djaikstra's shortest path that uses a heuristic.
 By establishing a vector field using the DEM Model and by making the assumption that animals tend to take easier paths, one can then predict their movement and their paths of migration.
 <p align="center">